 To reset to normal operation, initialize the power window to reactivate the one-touch auto up/down function.
-Refer to "Initialization of power window" 2-35.
+Refer to "Initialization of power window" \2-37.

-This switch also has a one-touch auto up feature that allows the window to be closed fully without holding the switch.
+This switch also has a one-touch auto up function that allows the window to be closed fully without holding the switch.

 Pull the switch up until it clicks and release it, and the window will fully close.
-To stop the window halfway, push the switch down lightly.
+To stop the window halfway, press the switch down lightly.

 If the vehicle's battery is disconnected due to situations such as battery or fuse replacement, the one-touch auto up/down function is deactivated.
 Initialize the power window to reactivate the one-touch auto up/down function.
-Refer to "Initialization of power window" @ 2-35.
+Refer to "Initialization of power window" \$\Phi\2-37\$. $\bigtriangledown$ Anti-entrapment function

-▼ Anti-entrapment function